Center for Academic Excellence & Innovation (CAEI)

 Graduate Application Essays

-Writing specialists are happy to meet with Mercy College students interested in applying to graduate school and working on their graduate application essays and statements of purpose.
+Writing specialists are happy to meet with Mercy University students interested in applying to graduate school and working on their graduate application essays and statements of purpose.

 Library Learning Commons

 The Learning Centers provide tutoring in English, math and the sciences as well as in a wide range of other undergraduate subject areas.

 Yes, please come to all tutoring sessions with an assignment you've already started and with clear directions (preferably written instructions) from your instructor about the requirements of your assignment.